 Every patient has access to a personalized, rapid recovery rehabilitation program that includes access to an online platform where you can participating in customized rehabilitation protocols as well as self-assessments.

 It may take several months to recover full strength, mobility and range of motion, but most patients return to normal non-impact sports activities, such as walking and biking, within a few months.

 The Department of Orthopaedic Surgery is a leading provider of partial and total knee replacement services.
-Our orthopaedic program has been consistently recognized by US News & World Report as one of the top-ranking programs in the country.
+Our orthopaedic program has been consistently recognized by U.S. News & World Report as one of the country's top orthopedics programs.
 Each year, our expert orthopedic surgeons help improve the quality of life of thousands of patients suffering from knee damage.